 The rest of the story is that we have been coming around to the idea that this neighborhood is not ideal for our family.
 We looked at the NY Times Race Map, and our neighborhood and surrounding neighborhoods are 90-96% white.
 Also, it's a pain in the ass to get to X's and eventually Z's school even though it's only 3.5 miles from our house.
 From our current location, it can easily take 20 minutes in typical traffic and more in heavy traffic because of the number of major congested intersections we need to get through.
 After talking it over we decided to start looking around at neighborhoods around the school and while they are still 80% white, they are adjacent to more diversity overall.
 There's a higher percentage of high density apartment and condo housing and all the shopping areas in those parts are more diverse.

-Well, S found a listing of a house that piqued his interest and that I brushed off because it was further away from the school than I wanted to be (but an easier 10 min drive compared to our nightmare 20 min drive).
+Well, S found a listing of a house that piqued his interest and that I brushed off because it was further away from the school than I wanted to be (but an easier 10 min drive compared to our 20 min drive across some of the busiest intersections in town).
 It was also more than we wanted to pay as we'd like to make a lateral move financially, not take on a bigger mortgage 20 years out from retirement.
 Then, the price dropped to our range, and S called me while I was traveling to say he thought we should get a Realtor and look at it over the weekend.
 I was surprised because I have never seen S get excited about a house.
 When we looked at this house we are in now, I was the one who pushed putting in an offer, he was still on the fence.
 This was totally different.
 He was excited to see it, and I was the one thinking that we'd see it and realize that we'll be able to find something similar when we are ready.
 Obviously that didn't happen.
 I took one step into the house and it took my breath away.
 This is the closest I could get to a dream house without designing it myself.
 I'm excited to decorate it, and even more excited that the loan will be the same as ours now for a house and yard that are literally twice the size and three times as nice.
 Best of all, I told X's therapist about the house location and she approves of our choice for X and our family overall!
 There you go, a little more stress for the summer....